List of Coronation Street characters introduced in 2004: Yvonne Casey

 Yvonne Casey is the mother of Claire Peacock (Julia Haworth).
 Little is known about her, but during Claire's battle with post-natal depression, Yvonne admitted she had not been close enough to Claire as a child.
 She occasionally appears to babysit Freddie (Niall and Luke Beresford) and Joshua (Benjamin Beresford) and to support Claire during marital crises with Ashley (Steven Arnold).

 In September 2006, Claire begins leaving home every day, telling Ashley that Yvonne has terminal cancer and needs her care.
-After several weeks, Yvonne shows up at Ashley's butcher shop, telling Ashley she'd been away learning yoga techniques.
+After several weeks, Yvonne shows up at Ashley's butcher shop, telling Ashley she had been away learning yoga techniques.
 She is shocked to learn the lies Claire has told, and then works with Ashley to help Claire recover from post-natal depression.
 In 2007, Claire moves in with Yvonne following an arson attack which damages the Peacock home.
 She is shown to object to Claire's friendship with Casey Carswell (Zoe Henry).
 Claire then returns home.
 In summer 2008 Claire and the kids stay with her while their new home is being renovated.
 Yvonne made her last appearance in October 2010, when she visits Claire, telling her about her plans to move to France with her new partner.

 Claire tries to contact Yvonne in late 2010 to inform her that Ashley has died from injuries sustained during an explosion on Coronation Street.
 Claire leaves the Street in January 2011, to join Yvonne in France.

-Colin Green

-Reverend Colin Green, portrayed by regular cast member Patrick Bridgeman, was a Catholic pastor.
-He was supposed to wed Sarah Platt (Tina O'Brien) and Todd Grimshaw (Bruno Langley), but the wedding was soon called off when Todd admitted to Sarah that he is gay and had an affair with Weatherfield General nurse Karl Foster (Chris Finch).
-When Sarah confided in Colin for comfort, he told her to forgive him, but the only thing Sarah wanted was for Todd to go to hell.

-In June, Colin next made an appearance as the pastor at the funeral of Sarah and Todd's baby son Billy, who died after being born three months prematurely.
-Sarah banned Todd from the funeral, but grief-stricken he showed up anyway and told Sarah he didn't get to see Billy when he was alive and needed to be there now.
-Sarah agreed and let Todd say a few words and scatter some earth over the casket, but she broke down watching him.